juju/docs/src/en/charm-review-process.md

    failed execution, thereby allowing Juju to more accurately detect a failed hook.

-## Charm Deployment, Configuration, and Testing
+## Charm deployment, configuration, and testing

 If a charm has tests (you can determine if it does by checking for a "tests" folder), run the command below and verify the charm that way: